jean-pierreBoth/coreset/README.md

 The method relies on obtaining a coreset for the metric used in the problem.
 A k-coreset is a sampled summary of a much smaller number of points *k*.
 The points are selected to approximate the cost of dispatching the original dataset to **every** subset of k points.
-The drawback is that the selected points have now **weights** attached to the selected points.
+Since the selected points have now **weights** attached to the selected points, so we use a weighted point clustering method to produce final clusters.

-The crates comes in the form of a library and a specific binary in the subcrate [fromhnsw](#fromhnsw)
+The crate comes in the form of a library and a specific binary in the subcrate [fromhnsw](#fromhnsw)

 ## References to implemented algorithms